brandoz2255/dockerPlans/README.md

 # Whaling Docker

-Plan overall but will change
+Plans overall but will change

+read the plans.md for more info

 - **Week 1:** Ensure Docker is pre-installed or provide installation instructions.